Aphrontos/Gradient/README.md

 * strings them together into a video or a GIF
 * deletes the frames and the folder

+# Usage
+1. Create a folder
+2. place gradient.py in the folder
+3. run in command prompt    python gradient.py

 # References

 Aggarwal N. (2020, December 29) Create a directory in Python